Juvenile Assize Court

 The President of the Court first puts this question to the Court: Is there a need for a criminal conviction?.

 The minor can be guilty while avoiding a criminal penalty (prison, fine, etc.).
-In that case, the court shall pronounce judicial educational measures.
+In this case, the court may issue a judicial warning and a judicial educational measure.

 Deliberation on Sentence